tempest2023/ConciseMarkDownBlog/README.md

 > I previously developed a profile web application by Bootstrap Template and ThinkJS.
 It's tortured to update that blogs because everytime I need to use rich-text editor to generate the HTML content and write it to MySQL.
 Yeah, I had a small server at that time.
 Now I don't want to pay a server, but I still need a place to record and share my experience.

-I've been looking for a way to setup a **easily updated**, **configurable** and **extensible** personal blog by **static** web pages.
+I've been looking for a way to setup an **easily update**, **configurable** and **extensible** personal blog by **static** web pages.

 Specifically, I want to implement it without any server resources from my side.

 It should be a concise web blog with the following parts.

 - Self Introduction
-- Blogs
+- Blogs, includes contents with text contents, hyperlink and media resources.
 - Projects Presentation
 - Resume & Social Links

-It should be easy to update more blog articles, and push the updates.
+- Modularization & Flexibile Configs
+- Update Easily (Low Code) & Version Control
+- High Accessibility
+- Free 💵
 ## 🧐 How
+> Github + Markdown + React = Concise MarkDown Blog

-### [Github Page][7]
+### Deployment by [Github Page][7]
+> Considering my requirements, I think using **Git** and **Github** to complete the version control of my blog will be a good idea.
+Also Git is not a great barrier for non-technical people.
+In this way, a static web application can be updated easily by maintaining Gitub repository.

 To avoid extra server resources from my side, I use [Github Page][7] to deploy my project, a staic web application.
 It is totally free, and every github user can use it.

 ### Concise and Easy by MarkDown

-Considering all my notes are finished by MarkDown, and indeed MarkDown is good enough to write all what I want.
+Markdown is a good choice for blog, elegant and concise.
+All my notes are written by Markdown, it's easy for me to move them to my new Blog.
+Also Markdown is powerful enough to write and display technical article, class notes, casual thoughts, math formula, even fiction.

-What I need are links, images, lists, codes, and texts, and MarkDown satisfies.
+What I need are links, images, lists, codes, and texts, and MarkDown is good.

+### React Web Application

-Here is the idea, I build this blog by dynamic loading MarkDown documents for almost every part except the basic Frontend codes for rendering MarkDown, supporting configurations or other fancy animations I want, all contents are implemented by MarkDown.
+Here is the idea, I build this blog by dynamic loading MarkDown documents for almost every part except the basic Frontend codes for rendering MarkDown, supporting configurations or other fancy animations I want, all contents are written by MarkDown.

-There is only one type of resources in this web application: **MarkDown** **Documents**.

-All markdown documents are packaged within the web application and loaded dynamically.
+It reduces the difficulty to maintain my own website & blog and update the contents.

+No worry about the codes, only focus on markdown documents.

 #### Dynamic Loading